 The Sega Mega Drive has been titled one of the best video game consoles of all time.
-The 16-bit system features a huge library of over 900 games and instantly became a global success, being the only console to contest against the SNES.
+Similarly to our bespoke arcade machines, the 16-bit system features a huge library of over 900 games and instantly became a global success, being the only console to contest against the SNES.
 It launched franchises such as Sonic the Hedgehog and sold more than 30.75 million consoles worldwide.

 Bizarrely, upon Japanese launch, the system did not bide well, only selling 400,000 units within the first year.
 Sega decided that, to increase sales, something would have to be done.
 Their attempt at boosting sales of their failing system was to release ground-breaking peripherals and games that would entice the public into buying the console.
 Some examples of these include an online banking system, answering machine and even a modem!